Homemade Cherry Ice Cream made with vanilla bean and fresh summer cherries from the local cherry farm.

 - ¾ cup sugar

 - 1 vanilla bean

-- About 2 ½ cups fresh cherries (will be 2 cups when pitted and quartered)
+- 2 ½ cups cherries (2 cups after pitted and quartered)

-- In a medium saucepan, heat 1 cup of the cream, sugar, and salt.
+- In a medium saucepan, heat half of the heavy cream (1 cup), sugar, and salt.

-- Split the vanilla bean in half lengthwise with knife and scrape the seeds with spoon.
+- Split the vanilla bean in half lengthwise with a knife and scrape the seeds with a spoon.